Efficiency of the Price Formation Process in Presence of High Frequency Participants: a Mean Field Game analysis: Model

+The last step of the mean field game formalisation for our MFG orderbook is developed in the next section.

-\paragraph{Matching process.} The matching process is close to a pro-rata one \cite{Field2008rata}: in case of a liquidity consuming buy order of size $Q$ to be matched, all market participants having a quantity $q$ resting in the ask queue will obtain a transaction for a fraction $Q\cdot q/Q^a_t$ of its order at price $\PB(Q^a_t)$, the remaining quantity staying in the orderbook.\\ At a first glance one may think that this matching process will induce intricate terms in the equations, but in fact it will not since we only consider utilities by units of good transactions.
+\paragraph{Remark about the matching process.} Before this last step, note that the matching process is close to a pro-rata one \cite{Field2008rata}: in case of a liquidity consuming buy order of size $Q$ to be matched, all market participants having a quantity $q$ resting in the ask queue will obtain a transaction for a fraction $Q\cdot q/Q^a_t$ of its order at price $\PB(Q^a_t)$, the remaining quantity staying in the orderbook.\\ At a first glance one may think that this matching process will induce intricate terms in the equations, but in fact it will not since we only consider utilities by units of good transactions.

 \begin{itemize} \item The orderbook shape is assumed to be linear (in the price), meaning that if a newcomer decide to provide liquidity to the market, her order will be split proportionally to the liquidity already present in the book: the orderbook will remain linear in price with a higher slope. \item Hence when a Liquidity Consumer order occurs, it will partially fill all Liquidity Provider orders according to a proportional rule. \end{itemize}